Will to life

-The will to live (German: Wille zum Leben) is a concept developed by the German philosopher Arthur Schopenhauer, representing an irrational "blind incessant impulse without knowledge" that drives instinctive behaviors, causing an endless insatiable striving in human existence, without which the natural world could not exist.
+The will to live (German: der Wille zum Leben) is a concept developed by the German philosopher Arthur Schopenhauer, representing an irrational "blind incessant impulse without knowledge" that drives instinctive behaviors, causing an endless insatiable striving in human existence.

-This has nothing to do with the concept of the will to survive used in psychology, which is discussed further below in this article, since Schopenhauer was talking about the basic unit behind doing or thinking anything at all, not the basic drive behind running or fighting under life-threatening conditions (which in his terms would be a dissimulation of the mere blind striving for existence without goal, that is, a theatrical performance of nature in its ever changing forms of matter).
+This is contrasted with the concept of the will to survive under life threatening conditions used in psychology since Schopenhauer's notion of the will to live is more broadly understood as the "animal[istic] force to endure, reproduce and flourish".

 There are significant correlations between the will to live and existential, psychological, social, and physical sources of distress.
 Many, who overcome near-death experiences with no explanation, have described the will to live as a direct component of their survival.
 The difference between the wish to die versus the wish to live is also a unique risk factor for suicide.

 Concept

 In psychology, the will to live is the drive for self-preservation, usually coupled with expectations for future improvement in one's state in life.
 The will to live is an important concept when attempting to understand and comprehend why we do what we do in order to stay alive, and for as long as we can.
 This can be related to either one's push for survival on the brink of death, or someone who is just trying to find a meaning to continuing their life.
 Some researchers say that people who have a reason or purpose in life during such dreadful and horrific experiences will often appear to fare better than those that may find such experiences overwhelming.
 Every day, people undergo countless types of negative experiences, some of which may be demoralizing, hurtful, or tragic.
 An ongoing question continues to be what keeps the will to live in these situations.
 People who claim to have had experiences involving the will to live have different explanations behind it.